 Stevia Is Here To Stay

-For what feels like ages, stevia has been long overlooked as the best sugar alternative that comes along with none of the negative health effects.
+For what feels like ages, stevia has long been overlooked as a solution to what consumers have been looking for.
+Stevia is a natural, non-nutritive sweetener that provides the sweetness, without the added sugar and calories.
 However, it seems as of late that consumers are starting to catch on.
-Not only are more and more companies incorporating stevia into their products, celebrities and media personalities are spreading the wealth of knowledge too.
-Even Joe Rogan is a fan, frequently shows some Zevia love on his top rated podcast, The Joe Rogan Experience.
+Not only are more and more companies incorporating stevia into their products, but celebrities and media personalities are speaking up about their use of it, as well.

 But why are people starting to fall more in love with stevia?
 Stevia is a merely a plant that comes from the sunflower family.
 It is 200 times sweeter than sugar, but contains 0 calories.
-Unlike other man-made artificial sweeteners, stevia is all natural and isn't linked to cancer or other health issues like chemical sweeteners.
-Stevia usage goes beyond those who are just trying to watch their weight though.
-Stevia is a popular alternative for diabetics and those with kidney issues too.
+Unlike man-made artificial sweeteners, stevia goes beyond its zero sugar, zero calorie attributes.
+To learn more, speak with your healthcare provider.

 Every passing day, it seems as though the infatuation with stevia is no longer an unorthodox alternative.
 The food and beverage industry is constantly keeping tabs on and adapting to consumer demands, and stevia is no exception.
 At this point, it's clear now that this isn't merely a fad - it's here to stay.

 For more health tips from Zevia, follow our healthy living account, @ZeviaLife.
 For recipes and other fun content, follow us on Instagram at @Zevia.

 We are not medical doctors and cannot give medical advice.
 As always, we suggest consulting your doctor if you have any questions regarding your stevia consumption and any affects it may have on any pre-existing conditions.